 The great benefit of the webinar approach is that even before the session begins in Bangkok, both panelists and delegates will be informed and ready to debate, providing fertile ground for an innovative discussion and creating a positive impact on the debate.
-We would be delighted if you could join us on this journey.
-To register for the webinar, please click here.
-Please note you need to register to receive the webinar login details.
+If you were not able to join the webinar please see below for a recording:

 Cash Services acts as a focal point for the provision of strategic direction on co-operative (non-commercial) issues for cash in the UK.
 Its overall aim is to ensure that cash can circulate efficiently and effectively, and risks in the cash cycle are managed to this end.
 For more information on please visit cashservices.org.uk or contact David Fagleman (email@example.com)

 David joined Cash Services in 2015 and is responsible for delivering a programme of research into the future of cash.
 He facilities and participates in discussions across the industry on the changing role of cash in the payments landscape.

 David previously worked for the Westminster-based think tank ResPublica, where he delivered projects and authored policy-focused research reports on financial reform and housing.
 He also worked for the innovation foundation Nesta and a Member of the UK Parliament.

 Bio: Zulkanain Kassim was appointed as Chief Operating Officer at AFFIN BANK, Malaysia in October 2016.
 He is responsible for planning, organizing and controlling of all operational activities of the Bank, which includes IT Services, Banking Operations, and Loan Administration and Documentation.